Chart Color Schemes

 Lorn shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Lorn is notably higher than broader benchmarks.
-As of 2021 data, 31.2% of residents aged 15 and above hold university qualifications, compared to 15.2% in the SA4 region and 17.6% in the SA3 area.
-Bachelor degrees are the most common at 22.1%, followed by postgraduate qualifications (6.1%) and graduate diplomas (3%).
-Vocational credentials are also prevalent, with 38.1% of residents aged 15 and above holding such qualifications - advanced diplomas (13.4%) and certificates (24.7%).
+In Lorn, 31.2% of residents aged 15+ have university qualifications, exceeding the SA4 region's 15.2% and the SA3 area's 17.6%.
+This high educational attainment positions the area favourably for knowledge-based opportunities.
+Bachelor degrees are most common at 22.1%, followed by postgraduate qualifications (6.1%) and graduate diplomas (3.0%).
+Vocational credentials are also prevalent, with 38.1% of residents aged 15+ holding them - advanced diplomas (13.4%) and certificates (24.7%).

 Frequently Asked Questions - Education